 Criteria Existing Proposed General Plan Designation Agriculture No change Zoning AE-20 (Exclusive Agricultural, 20- acre minimum parcel size) No change Parcel Size 324.66-acre No change Project Site A dairy with related improvements on a 324.66-acre parcel.
-New digester to collect methane (biogas), transfer of herd from nearby dairy, new freestall barns Structural Improvements Open lot corrals, weening pens, calf barns, freestall barns, milk barn, vet barn, wastewater retention ponds, wastewater process pits, weeping wall system Two new freestall barns, new digester with new irrigation pond and mechanical pad for equipment Nearest Residence ~100 feet west of property line No change Surrounding Development Dairy, grazing, orchards, and row crops Closure of nearby dairy Operational Features Existing dairy operates 24 hours per day, 7 days per week; milk cows are milked twice each day; other staff works between 4:00 AM and 6:00 PM; milk is picked up New digester will collect methane to convert to electricity which will be used at the site and/or
+New digester to collect methane (biogas) approved by CUP 3580 (not yet constructed); transfer of herd from nearby dairy approved by CUP 3580 (not yet consolidated); and new Bloom Fuel Cell Energy Server Structural Improvements Open lot corrals, weening pens, calf barns, freestall barns, milk barn, vet barn, wastewater retention ponds, wastewater process pits, weeping wall system New digester with new irrigation pond and mechanical pad for equipment approved by CUP 3580 (not yet constructed); and new Bloom Fuel Cell Energy Server Nearest Residence ~100 feet west of property line No change

-Criteria Existing Proposed

-several times each day; solid manure and liquid waste is applied to contiguous farmland; some solid manure is delivered offsite sold through power purchase agreement

-Employees Approximately 80 No change

-Customers None No change

-Traffic Trips 80 Employee trips, 15 salesman trips, 8 delivery trips 1-2 trip per month increase to number of maintenance and service trips

-Lighting As existing No change

-Hours of Operation Dairy is in continuous operation; typical employee hours range between 4:00 AM and 6:00 PM No change
+Criteria Existing Proposed Surrounding Dairy, grazing, orchards, and row Closure of nearby dairy as Development crops described by CUP 3580 Operational Features Existing dairy operates 24 hours per day, 7 days per week; milk cows are milked twice each day; other staff works between 4:00 AM and 6:00 PM; milk is picked up several times each day; solid manure and liquid waste is applied to contiguous farmland; some solid manure is delivered offsite Two new freetall barns and new digester not yet constructed approved by CUP 3580; and new Bloom Fuel Cell Energy Server which would generate electricity powered by the methane produced by the digester.
+All improvements would operate around the clock as necessary.
+Employees Approximately 80 No change (Maintenance staff for digester and server are not retained by the applicant) Customers None No change Traffic Trips 80 Employee trips, 15 salesman trips, 8 delivery trips 2-4 trip per month increase to number of maintenance and service trips Lighting As existing No change Hours of Operation Dairy is in continuous operation; typical employee hours range between 4:00 AM and 6:00 PM No change